Active Learning Instructional Strategy: Discussion Board Prompts

 Implementation and Timing: The WHEN, WHERE, and HOW

 There is no ‘right time’ to use discussion boards.
-They can be implemented throughout the course as a way to introduce or reflect on content, to improve student engagement, and as a way to encourage peer-to-peer interaction.
-While there is no right answer to when questions should be included, it may be helpful to set the expectation of active participation in classroom discussion boards beginning at the start of the course.
-Suddenly introducing discussion board activities half way through the course may be confusing and frustrating for students.
+They can be implemented throughout the course as a way to introduce or reflect on content, improve student engagement, and encourage peer-to-peer interaction.
+Setting the expectation of active participation in classroom discussion boards from the start of the course is recommended, as suddenly introducing discussion board activities halfway through the course may be confusing and frustrating for students.

 Plan for Implementation